 Dr. M. Shahinoor Rahman

-The Author is a Columnist, Writer, Folklorist, Academic, Professor of English and the former Pro-Vice-Chancellor, Islamic University, Kushtia, Bangladesh
+Author is a columnist, writer, researcher, Professor of English and Former Pro-Vice-Chancellor of Islamic University, Kushtia, Bangladesh